nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 ### Some NativeScript basics

 The layout components let you arrange the various UI widgets of your app.
 Whenever you need to place more than one UI widget on your app screen, you are likely to use one of the available layout options.
 The `<StackLayout>` and the `<GridLayout>` are basic but versatile options, letting you position elements vertically or in a table-like layout, respectively.
 While the
-`<StackLayout>` handles elements in their natural sequence, the `<GridLayout>` lets you choose the exact positions of your elements in the grid.
+`<StackLayout>` displays elements in their natural sequence, the `<GridLayout>` lets you choose the exact positions of your elements in the grid.

 ### Requirement implementation